VinnieRossi/katacoda-scenarios/rhoar-spring-messaging/02-read-content-from-a-database.md

     &lt;/dependency&gt;
 </pre>

 We also need a Database to actually interact with.
 When running locally or when running tests an in-memory Database is often used over connection to an external Database because its lifecyle can be managed by Spring and we don't have to worry about outages.
 H2 is a small in-memory database that is perfect for testing but is not recommended for production environments.
-To add H2 add the following dependency at the comment `<!-- TODO: ADD H2 database dependency here -->` in the local profile.
+To add H2 add the following dependency at the comment `<!-- TODO: ADD H2 database dependency here -->` in the local profile section of the `pom.xml`.

 <pre class="file" data-filename="pom.xml" data-target="insert" data-marker="<!-- TODO: ADD H2 database dependency here -->">
     &lt;dependency&gt;